Th3-M4jor/Adjutant-exe/README.md

-Just another rewrite of BnBBot to learn Elixir
+Just another rewrite of Adjutant to learn Elixir

 Has some interop with https://github.com/Th3-M4jor/BnBBackend-EX and private github webook for auto-redeployment of two frontend-projects.